 The Ezra Thompson Building is one of the few buildings in downtown Salt Lake City with Art Deco features.
-Built in 1924, the building’s relatively plain facade, vertical emphasis, and terra cotta cornice are indicative of early Art Deco influence.
+Built in 1924, the building’s relatively plain façade, vertical emphasis, and terra cotta cornice are indicative of early Art Deco influence.

-Ezra Thompson, a successful mining entrepreneur and Salt Lake CIty mayor, sold the building to The Salt Lake Tribune in 1937.
+Ezra Thompson, a successful mining entrepreneur and Salt Lake City mayor, sold the building to The Salt Lake Tribune in 1937.
 The Tribune was founded in 1870 as a strident, anti-Mormon newspaper.
 During the 1920s, however, the paper began to move toward a more moderate position advocating cooperation between religious groups.

 - 100th Anniversary – Salt Lake Tribune

 - History of the Salt Lake Tribune